Van Jefferson Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Recent Performances

-- In last week's game against the Vikings, Jefferson was targeted six times and recorded one catch for six yards.
+- In last week's game against the Vikings, Jefferson was targeted six times and racked up one catch for six yards.

-- Jefferson has five receptions (on 11 targets) for 87 yards and one touchdown over his last three games, averaging 29.0 yards per game.
+- Jefferson has totaled 87 receiving yards (29.0 per game) and one touchdown, reeling in five passes on 11 targets during his last three games.

 Jefferson's Los Angeles Teammates